jpvasco/GME_Cpp/DOCUMENTATION.md

 # <br/> The user interface file `main.cpp`

 The file `main.ccp` contains the input parameters and the main control sequences of the GME method.
-This file is broken down as follows: *Initial instructions*, *Photonic dispersion*, *Diffraction losses*, *Structure*, *Basis and symmetry*, *Writing epsilon*, *K list*, *Initial checks and rountines of the code*, *Main loop for each k*
+This file is broken down as follows: *Initial instructions*, *Photonic dispersion*, *Diffraction losses*, *Structure*, *Basis and symmetry*, *Writing epsilon*, *K list*, *Initial checks and routines of the code*, *Main loop for each k*

 **1. Initial instructions**